Miami Medication Error Lawyer

 - Poor communication between medical staff – A lack of communication between doctors, between doctors and nurses, between pharmacists and doctors, and even between hospitals can lead to incomplete medical history/context, increasing the potential for error.

-Pita Weber Del Prado, PA is Committed to Providing the Best Representation to Our Clients
+Pita Weber Del Prado is Committed to Providing the Best Representation to Our Clients

 No human is perfect – not even the one charged with safeguarding your health.
 Some medical mistakes, however, are the result of negligence.
 In these instances, patients or family members of patients who have suffered may have the right to just compensation.
 If you or a loved one has been affected by a medication error, contact one of Miami’s respected malpractice lawyers at 305-670-2889 for a free consultation.